DannyDainton/basic-newman-slack-bot/README.md

 ### Where do I go from here

-This is just an example using a set of files that mean nothing in your context.
-If you have a set of files containing non-sensitive information, you could add these to the `./collections` and `./environments` folders and then modify the `app.js` on lines 92 and 93 to point at your files.
-This will require a re-deploy, if you've deployed the `express` app already.
+This is just an example using a set of pre-loaded files that mean absolutely nothing in your context.
+If you have a set of Postman JSON files containing non-sensitive information, you could add these to the `./collections` and `./environments` folders and then modify the `app.js` on lines 92 and 93 to point at your files.

+If you're suing the Heroku deployment, this will require a re-deploy, if you've deployed the `express` app already.
+If you're running this locally, you can just stop the server, add the files and run the `npm start` command again.

-If you wanted to deploy the `express` app for use with an AWS Lambda, I would take a look at using [claudiajs](https://claudiajs.com/tutorials/serverless-express.html), it makes this process so simple and you would have it up and running in a similar time as it takes with Heroku.
+As an alternative, if you wanted to deploy the `express` app for use with an AWS Lambda, I would take a look at using [claudiajs](https://claudiajs.com/tutorials/serverless-express.html), it makes this process so simple and you would have it up and running in a similar time as it takes with Heroku.

 ---

 Hope this is useful to anyone wanting to give it a go, I'm a novice JS coder and I totally know my limitations.
-My first iteration of the app "worked" and returned what I wanted it too everytime but the code was quite dodgy - I was shown a cleaner way of doing it by one of the awesome developers on our team, [Matt Davey](https://github.com/Matthew-Davey).
+My first iteration of the app "worked" and returned what I wanted it too every time but the code was quite dodgy - I was shown a cleaner way of doing it by one of the awesome developers on our team, [Matt Davey](https://github.com/Matthew-Davey).
 He put me on the right path and this final version is very much his work too.

 Enjoy....If you have any questions you can reach me on Twitter `@dannydainton`.